erosDiffusion/ErosDiffusion-ControlnetMaps/README.md

 note: this is an **Alpha** stage plugin, if you want to support development feel free to [donate](https://donate.stripe.com/3cI7sDgZg4rr2Ln0HfcV202)

+## Installation

+1. **Clone** this folder into your ComfyUI `custom_nodes` directory.
+2. Ensure the Python dependencies listed in `requirements.md` are installed (you should need sqlite3 and not much more, but need to refine the requirements.txt yet)
+3. Restart ComfyUI; the nodes appear under the `ErosDiffusion` category or in the templates.

 **changelog 22.12.2025 - 17.22**

 - There was a tiny initialization issue that would prevent you from opening the map browser if the file reference would be empty. this would be a common scenario for a new installation, and it is now solved.